apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 Network
 =======

+.. ts:cv:: CONFIG proxy.config.net.additional_accepts INT -1
+   :reloadable:

+   This config addresses an issue that can sometimes happen if threads are caught in a net accept while loop, become busy exclusviely accepting connections, and are prevented from doing other work.
+This can cause an increase in latency and average event loop time.
+When set to 0, a thread accepts only 1 connection per event loop.
+   When set to any other positive integer x, a thread will accept up to x+1 connections per event loop.
+When set to -1 (default), a thread will accept connections as long as there are connections waiting in its listening queue.is equivalent to "accept all", and setting to 0 is equivalent to "accept one".

 .. ts:cv:: CONFIG proxy.config.net.connections_throttle INT 30000

    The total number of client and origin server connections that the server